JamieBort/Personal-Dashboard/Progress.md

                 +-- React.js branch with Java back end and database. (react_js) +-- React Native branch with Java back end and database. (react_native)

+    The front end on each branch will look identical or similar.

+    The functionality that it needs is to navigate between pages.

+    And display info appropriate to that page.

     c.
         the **directories** are structured such that: